holgerroth/NVFlare/examples/advanced/edge/README.md

 python3 jobs/pt_job.py --fl_mode sync --no_delay
 python3 jobs/pt_job.py --fl_mode async --no_delay
 ```
-This will generate two job configurations for basic synchronous and asynchronous training:
+This will generate two job configurations for basic synchronous and asynchronous training in the transfer folder of your admin startup kit (see `--output_dir` option of [pt_job.py](jobs/pt_job.py)):
 - sync assumes ALL devices participate in each round
 - async assumes server updates the global model and immediately dispatch it after receiving ONE device's update.